 Fundamental rights and fundamental duties

 The Indian Constitution provides an elaborate list of Fundamental Rights to the citizens of India.
 The Constitution also provides a list of 11 duties of the citizens, known as the Fundamental Duties.
-Some of these duties include respect of the national flag and national anthem, integrity and unity of the country and safeguard of public property.
+Some of these duties include respect for the national flag and national anthem, integrity and unity of the country and safeguarding of public property.

 India is a republic which means that a dictator or monarch does not rule the country.
 The government is of the people, by the people and for the people.
 Citizens nominate and elect its head after every five years.